ael-mouz/ael-mouz/README.md

 <h1><p align="center">Hello, I'm Aimen El mouzammil! <a><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px"></h1></a></p>

+**About Me:**

+I am a Full Stack Developer and a student at 1337, passionate about creating innovative solutions and learning new technologies.
+With a strong foundation in both front-end and back-end development, I strive to build robust and user-friendly applications.
+My goal is to leverage my skills and knowledge to deliver high-quality projects.

 **42 Profile :**
 <p align="center" width="100%">
     <a href="https://github.com/oakoudad/badge42"><img src="https://badge.mediaplus.ma/greenbinary/ael-mouz" alt="ael-mouz's 42 stats" /></a>